 On this weekend, we celebrate the reality that every good thing we enjoy about America came at a high price.
 A high price for soldiers and for the families of soldiers.
-A price paid, not by you or me but by those who did not come back from conflicts and those who did not come back the same.
+A price paid by those who did not come back from armed conflicts and those who did not come back the same.

 Taking time to remember their sacrifice on Monday is the kind of discipline that makes us grateful rather than entitled and humble rather than arrogant.
-Such remembering matures us, deepens us and invites us into something larger than ourselves.
+Such remembering matures us, deepens us, contextualizes our current reality and invites us into something larger than ourselves.

 I hope you will join me in taking a moment this weekend to take off your hat, pause, offer a prayer, remember and say thank you to God for the men and women who gave all.

 Tell your children and your grandchildren about bravery, sacrifice and loyalty.
-Let them know this is far bigger than a cookout, a baseball game and a family swim.
+Let them know this is far bigger than a socially distanced cookout, baseball memories or a family swim.